HitBTC Token (HIT) Price Reaches $0.11 on Top Exchanges

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

-HitBTC Token launched on June 15th, 2021.
+HitBTC Token was first traded on June 15th, 2021.
 HitBTC Token’s total supply is 1,522,149,954 tokens.
 HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
 HitBTC Token’s official website is hitbtc.com/hit.
 HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
 The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.

-It is usually not possible to buy alternative cryptocurrencies such as HitBTC Token directly using U.S. dollars.
-Investors seeking to acquire HitBTC Token should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not presently possible to buy alternative cryptocurrencies such as HitBTC Token directly using US dollars.
+Investors seeking to acquire HitBTC Token should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy HitBTC Token using one of the exchanges listed above.

 Receive News & Updates for HitBTC Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HitBTC Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.